 Based on U.S. Census Bureau data, hundreds of new higher education institutions joined the American education system in recent years.
 In 2017, there were 4,627 colleges and universities in the United States (National Center for Education Statistics, 2018).
 Within this big education system, universities can be categorized as either public or private institutions.
-Public institutions receive some funds directly from their state's government regulations on tuition costs and performance.
+Public institutions receive some funds directly from their state's governments so they need to comply with the state government regulations on tuition costs and performance.
 Private institutions are more independent in their ability to make financial decisions than are public institutions (Adams et al., 2010).
 In addition, both public and private colleges and universities have several distinguishing characteristics in terms of their mission, vision and values as organizations.

 The organizational structures of both public and private higher education institutions tend to be complex.
 This complexity in structure has resulted in university and college presidents having a myriad of roles.
 Part of their job is to satisfy and convince board of trustee members about the strategic direction of their institutions.
 In addition they have to show that they are upholding and improving the reputation of their institutions with faculty, staff and external constituents.
-The presidents have to work closely with their administrative staffs to manage
+The presidents have to work closely with their administrative staffs to manage reputation and public image of their institution.